 Credit and counterparty risk arises from sales, hedging, and trading transactions, as well as cash investments.
 The risk is linked to the potential failure of a counterparty to meet its contractual payment obligations, and is therefore dependent on the creditworthiness of the counterparty and the size of the exposure concerned.

 In order to manage the risk, Neste has implemented systematic controls for counterparty screening and monitoring.

-Digitalization and emerging technologies (for example sensors, drones, and augmented reality technology) offer chances to automate dangerous or error-prone tasks and increase efficiency of operations.
+Digitalization and emerging technologies (for example use of artificial intelligence and robotics) offer chances to automate dangerous or error-prone tasks and increase efficiency of operations.
 At the same time, increasing sophistication of cyber threats and generally rising frequency of attacks targeted at oil & gas companies is a concern also for Neste.

 Cyber risks multiply the impact of other risks and could also like individual risks have a major negative impact on Neste’s reputation or continuity of business operations.

 During 2018, special risk management initiatives focused on the major investments, system transitions and business model changes.
 As a part of corporate level development projects, risk team participated in the renewal of company’s management system structures and supported alignment of roles in Neste’s three lines of defense.